 by Mike Ratliff

-We were buried therefore with him by baptism into death, in order that, just as Christ was raised from the dead by the glory of the Father, we too might walk in newness of life.
-(Romans 6:4 ESV)
+4 Therefore we have been buried with Him through baptism into death, so that as Christ was raised from the dead through the glory of the Father, so we too might walk in newness of life.
+Romans 6:4 (NASB)

-In last night’s post, Quicken Together With, we looked at passages that described God taking us who were once dead in trespasses and sins and making us alive together with Christ.
+In our post from January 14th, Quicken Together With, we looked at passages that described God taking us who were once dead in trespasses and sins and making us alive together with Christ.
 In this post, we will look at what comes next.
 Not only did God make us spiritually alive in Christ, he also raised us up together from moral death to a new and blessed life devoted to God.
 The Bible knows nothing of Christians believing and then going back into a life of sin, rejecting the Lordship of Christ.

 Carefully read the passage above.
 The part in bold is v6.
-Here is v6 from the ESV, “and raised us up with him and seated us with him in the heavenly places in Christ Jesus,”
+Here is v6 from the NASB, “and raised us up with Him, and seated us with Him in the heavenly places in Christ Jesus,”

-Here is v6 from the NA27 text, “καὶ συνήγειρεν καὶ συνεκάθισεν ἐν τοῖς ἐπουρανίοις ἐν Χριστῷ Ἰησοῦ,”
+Here is v6 from the NA28 Greek text, “καὶ συνήγειρεν καὶ συνεκάθισεν ἐν τοῖς ἐπουρανίοις ἐν Χριστῷ Ἰησοῦ,”

-Here is my translation of v6 from the NA27 text, “And He raised us with Him and seated us with Him in the Heavenlies in Christ Jesus,”
+Here is my translation of v6 from the NA28 Greek text, “And He raised us with Him and seated us with Him in the Heavenlies in Christ Jesus,”